tildelowengrimm/documentation/gpg/smartcard-keygen.md

 `gpg> addkey`

-Once you type in your passprase, GPG gives us the full list of options since we're in `expert` mode again.
+Once you type in your passphrase, GPG gives us the full list of options since we're in `expert` mode again.

 ~~~~~
 Please select what kind of key you want: